katai5plate/RPGMV-CoreScript-Reference/docs/jsdoc/Window_SkillType.md

 #### processNormalCharacter (textState)

-Processes the normal characters in the text when drawTextEx is used to draw text.
+Processes th[Number](Number.md)n the text when drawTextEx is used to draw text.
 Normal characters are letters and numbers.

 ##### Parameters: